3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

 The code above defines two objects `js_add` and `js_console_log_int` according to the declarations of the two C functions, and merges them into `LibraryManager.library` - in JavaScript, methods (or functions) are also objects.

-> **tips** `LibraryManager.library` can be simply understood as a library for injecting JavaScript into the C environment, as described in 2.2.1, "Module B".
-Although in fact it is far more complicated than this, this simple analogy is sufficient for most applications.
+> **tips** `LibraryManager.library` can be simply understood as a library for injecting JavaScript into C, as described in 2.2.1, module B. Although in fact it is far more complicated than this, this simple analogy is sufficient for most cases.

 Now we execute the following command: